mmazzarolo/react-native-modal-datetime-picker/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 <!-- NOTE: Under the hood react-native-modal-datetime-picker uses react-native original DatePickerAndroid, TimePickerAndroid and DatePickerIOS.
 Before reporting a bug, try swapping react-native-datetime-picker with react-native original date/time pickers to check if the problem persists.
-If it does please report the issue in the react-native repo instead.>
+If it does please report the issue in the react-native repo instead. -->

 ## Environment